Kenn-altsam/WebProjectWeek14/README.md

-# 🏨 StayEase — Hotel & Apartment Booking Platform
+# 🏨 LankaStay — Hotel & Apartment Booking Platform

 A full-stack web application that allows users to browse, book, and manage hotel rooms and apartments.
 The platform supports guest reservations, property listings, and user authentication with role-based access.